Reflection positivity and invertible topological phases: Symmetry groups in relativistic quantum field theory

 \section{Symmetry groups in relativistic quantum field theory}

 The analytic extension of correlation functions, a consequence of positivity of energy, provides a powerful constraint on symmetry groups.
 We explore the general structure in~\S\ref{subsec:12.1} from the Wick-rotated point of view.
+The rigidity of compact Lie groups is the key idea that underlies our proofs of structure theorems, such as Theorem~\ref{thm:5}.
 One important result is Theorem~\ref{thm:6}, which constructs a stable group~$H$ from an $n$-dimensional symmetry group~$H_n$, assuming the spacetime dimension satisfies~$n\ge3$.
 In the expository~\S\ref{subsec:12.2} we recall the axiomatization of a field theory as a categorified bordism invariant.
-We accommodate general symmetry groups on curved manifolds using reductions of frame bundles, following Cartan.
+We accommodate general symmetry groups on curved manifolds using reductions of frame bundles, an analog of the passage from Klein's Erlangen Programm~\cite{BB} to Cartan's $H$-structures~\cite{S}.